sok-og-skriv/sok-og-skriv-web/docs/en/sources-and-referencing/how-to-cite.md

 # What should be referenced?

 For all academic content that is not based on your own material, your own reasoning or opinions, the source must be stated in the text and in the reference list.
 This can, for example, be other people's arguments, opinions and assessments, numerical material, models, results and conclusions.
-Remember that all use of figures, tables, sound and images is linked to [copyright](/en/sources-and-referencing/how-to-cite.html/##copyright).
+Remember that all use of figures, tables, sound and images is linked to copyright (see below).

 ## General Truths